TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ---

-> Now the hard part is over.
-We will now go through deploying our webhook service to a Kubernetes cluster and testing if the Admission Controllers and webhooks work the way we set them up.
+> We've tackled the complexities, and now it's time to bring our webhook to life.
+We'll deploy it to Kubernetes and then put our admission controllers and webhooks through their paces to confirm everything is configured correctly.

 ---

-## Setting up the Webhook
+## Setting up the Kubernetes Cluster
 The highest pre-requisite for this stage is to have a Kubernetes cluster on which we can test the admission controller and the custom webhooks we have written.

 The next highest pre-requisite is to ensure that the Kubernetes cluster has the necessary admission plugins.
 The two(2) very important ones are the `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook`.